Why Does My Poop Smell Like Sulfur? Foods and Other Causes That Stink

 1. Cruciferous veggies

-Cruciferous veggies like broccoli, cauliflower, Brussels sprouts, asparagus, and cabbage, are high in sulfur and thus if eaten in excess, could result in some unpleasant bathroom experiences.
-“These foods can make some people feel bloated and gassy because of the amount of fiber they contain,” Zeitlin adds.
-“If you experience bloat from these foods, but love eating them, it would be better on your gut to eat them cooked instead of raw."
+Cruciferous veggies like broccoli, cauliflower, Brussels sprouts, asparagus, and cabbage are high in sulfur.
+If eaten in excess, these veggies could result in some pretty unpleasant bathroom experiences.
+“These foods can make some people feel bloated and gassy because of the amount of fiber they contain,” says Zeitlin.
+“If you experience bloat from these foods but love eating them, it would be better on your gut to eat them cooked instead of raw."
 The reason?
 Cooking will help break down some of the fiber for easier digestion.

 2. Animal protein